WillForEternity/CircleCrossNN/README.md

 ![CircleCrossNN](X0X0.png)

-Using rough calculations, I have estimated that about 2 million unique crosses and 20 thousand unique circles can be generated in this way.
+Using rough calculations, I have estimated that about 2 million unique crosses and 20 thousand unique circles can be generated in this way (Circles look the same if they are rotated, crosses don't).
 This is a testament to the network's ability to fit to a dataset of high nonlinearity and dimensionality, finding its own hidden representations of how to identify circles and crosses.

 ## Features